 We selected IEA NZE 2050 for the "1.5°C/2°C scenario," in which transition risks such as strengthening climate change-related regulations, market changes, and consumer preferences become apparent, and IPCC's SSP5-8.5 and RCP8.5 for the "4°C scenario," in which physical risks such as natural disasters become apparent.
 Note that while the trends in risks and opportunities are the same in the 1.5°C and 2°C scenarios, we recognize that there is a greater need to strengthen the speed and level of response to climate change in the 1.5°C scenario than in the 2°C scenario.

-The scope of the scenario analysis was based on a hypothetical world scenario for 2030, and covered the entire supply chains of eight Group companies involved in the home appliance, renovation, and logistics businesses, which are likely to be particularly affected by climate change.
+The scope of the scenario analysis was based on a hypothetical world scenario for 2030, and covered the entire supply chains of eight Group companies involved in the home appliance, renovation, and logistics businesses that are likely to be particularly affected by climate change.

 Additionally, given that the effects of climate change may take a long time to become apparent, we have defined short-term, medium-term and long-term timescales.